herzogdemeuron/pyrectus/README.md

 # pyrectus

-Pyrectus is a little helper designed to simplyfly posting data to a directus collection.
+Pyrectus is a little python helper designed to simplyfly posting data to Directus.

 Example use: